Get a free, no obligation personal loan quote with rates as low as 9.90%

 – Paid airport lounge access (World Elite)

-Home Trust Preferred Visa$01% – No cashback on foreign purchases
+Home Trust Preferred Visa$01% – No foreign exchange fees

-Meridian Visa Infinite Travel Rewards$99 (waived first year)1.5% to 3%– Good insurance coverage
+Meridian Visa Infinite Travel Rewards$99 (waived first year)1.5% – 3%– Good insurance coverage

 EQ Bank Card$00.5%– Prepaid card, good for withdrawals.